 Home Chef Tip: Since this recipe is so simple, it pairs perfectly with grilling steak at the same time for a delicious surf and turf meal.

 Have you ever tried grilling seafood before?
 What’s your favorite dish to make?
-We hope you love this Grilled Snow Crab Legs and Veggies recipe from SoFabFood Contributor, Nicole from Confident Foundation, as much as we do.
-If you enjoyed this recipe, be sure to stop by our Outdoor Grilling section for more amazing recipes.
+We hope you love this Grilled Crab Legs and Grilled Veggies recipe from SoFabFood Contributor, Nicole from Confident Foundation, as much as we do.
+If you enjoyed this recipe, be sure to stop by our Outdoor Grilling section for more like it.
 Enjoy!